Senior Fellow, Global Health Diplomacy

 Ambassador John E. Lange, Senior Fellow, Global Health Diplomacy, serves as the UN Foundation’s primary focal point for global health diplomacy activities and its wide-ranging work with the World Health Organization.
 He chairs the Leadership Team of the Measles & Rubella Initiative and earlier served as Co-Chair of the Global Polio Eradication Initiative’s Polio Partners Group.

-Prior to joining the Foundation in July 2013, Lange spent four years at the Bill & Melinda Gates Foundation working with African governments to improve public health.
-He has served as co-chair of the Global Polio Eradication Initiative’s Polio Partners Group since its launch in April 2012.
+Prior to joining the Foundation in July 2013, he spent four years at the Bill & Melinda Gates Foundation engaging in high-level global health advocacy with international organizations and African governments.

-Prior to joining the diplomatic service in 1981, he worked for five years at the UN Association of the USA in New York.
+Prior to joining the diplomatic service in 1981, he worked for five years at the United Nations Association of the USA in New York.

-He has degrees from the National War College (M.S. in national security strategy), the University of Wisconsin Law School (J.D.) and the University of Wisconsin-Madison (B.A. in political science).
+Lange is the author of a case study on pandemic influenza negotiations, has delivered numerous lectures and writes a blog on global health issues, and has served on global health and security committees of the U.S. National Academies of Sciences, Engineering and Medicine.
+He has an M.S. degree from the National War College and J.D. and B.A. degrees from the University of Wisconsin-Madison.
 He was admitted to the bar in Wisconsin (1975) and New York (1979) and has studied at The Hague Academy of International Law.
-He speaks English and Spanish and has limited proficiency in French.
+He speaks English and Spanish and has working proficiency in French.